cerner/fhir.cerner.com/content/dstu2/authorization.md

 * **urn:cerner:error:authorization-server:grant:session-service:authentication:cancelled** - The user or identity provider cancelled the authentication request.
 * **urn:cerner:error:authorization-server:grant:session-service:authentication:error** - An unspecified server error occurred while authenticating.

-##### Errors URNs for Resource Servers #####
-* **urn:cerner:error:oauth2:resource-access:token-required** - No access token was provided to the resource server
-* **urn:cerner:error:oauth2:resource-access:expired** - The access token has expired.
-* **urn:cerner:error:oauth2:resource-access:token-not-authorized** - The access token does not have the appropriate scopes for this resource.
-* **urn:cerner:error:oauth2:resource-access:insufficient-scopes** - The access token does not have the appropriate scopes for this resource, or perhaps is requesting a patient record other than what is allowed by the token.
-* **urn:cerner:error:oauth2:resource-access:user-not-authorized** - The user is not authorized to read or perform actions against the given record or resource.
-* **urn:cerner:error:oauth2:resource-access:signature-verification-failed** - The access token signature verification failed, perhaps due to the signature being incorrect, or being signed by a key that is not currently advertised at the JSON web key set.
-* **urn:cerner:error:oauth2:resource-access:issuer-not-trusted** - The issuer of the access token is not trusted by this resource server.
-* **urn:cerner:error:oauth2:resource-access:signature-keys-unavailable** - The resource server is unable to verify the access tokens signature, perhaps due to an inability to fetch the current signing keys.
-* **urn:cerner:error:oauth2:resource-access:tenant-mismatch** - The tenant on the access token does not match that of the resource.
-* **urn:cerner:error:oauth2:resource-access:profile-not-supported** - The profile on the access token is not supported, currently only "smart-v1" is supported.
-* **urn:cerner:error:oauth2:resource-access:server-error** - A runtime error occurred within the resource server that prevented it from determining if the request was authorized.
-* **urn:cerner:error:oauth2:resource-access:encounter-required** - This resource requires an encounter to create records, however, one could not be automatically determined based on the content of the access token.

 [1]: https://tools.ietf.org/html/rfc6749
 [2]: https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)